TC311: Technology for Data Visualization and Analysis

 Are you analyzing your data efficiently and displaying them effectively?
 Nearly all of us are responsible for producing reports for our colleagues, supervisors, and clients.
-Good data visualization is essential to analyzing your data quickly and with the greatest value.
+Good data visualization is essential to analyzing your data quickly and making an impact on those who see it.

 The importance of data visualization has become apparent in the current era of ‘big data’ that we live in.
 Effectively visualizing data can lead to recognizing key information quicker and demonstrating impact more effectively.

 This four-week online certificate course will focus on building skills and strategies to better visualize and analyze data using a variety of tech tools.
 It will feature live interactive guest expert presentations with leading M&E practitioners, software developers, and data scientists.
 It will also include a unique hands-on learning environment with animated videos, technology demos, practical activities, networking events, immersive simulations and more.